 Everyone who spends time online has come across an HTTP status error at one point or another.
 Few of them, however, are as frustrating as getting a 403 Forbidden error on your own WordPress website.
-Considering you pay for a hosting service and probably set up that WordPress install on your own, it’s pretty obnoxious when you’re denied access.
+Considering you pay for a hosting service and probably set up that WordPress install on your own, it’s downright obnoxious when you’re denied access.
+It’s like being locked out of your own house.

 Fortunately, this error is not a byproduct of your servers suddenly becoming sentient and deciding to take over your website (at least, not to the best of our knowledge).
-It’s just a matter of it refusing a request due to a lack of necessary permissions, most often due to something minor breaking down in your WordPress installation.
-In fact, you’ll probably spend more time figuring exactly where the error lies than actually fixing it.
+They are simply refusing a request due to a lack of necessary permissions.
+Often, this is due to something minor breaking down in your WordPress installation.
+In fact, you’ll probably spend more time figuring exactly what the error is than actually fixing it.

 Before we jump into the meat of the article, let us take up a brief moment of your time in order to spread the gospel of performing regular backups.
 In case you haven’t taken the time to set up a backup solution for your WordPress website, you definitely should.
 Even though the 403 Forbidden error can be pretty simple to fix, having a recent backup can (and probably will) save you a giant headache at some point when you do run into a site breaking error.